 Why is this important?
 Put simply: data issues are not always universal.
 Sometimes they exist for a subset of your traffic not covered by your traditional use cases and are tough to catch in standard testing.

-A more specific example: let’s say you have a month where you gather 100M pageviews, and PII is sent to Facebook in fewer than 50 instances.
+A more specific example: let’s say you have a month where you gather 100M pageviews, and you’re sending PII to Facebook in fewer than 50 instances.
 This isn’t hypothetical — it happened for one of our clients.
 Things like this happen all of the time, and most of the time organizations are completely unaware.

 Reach out for a demo — we’ll show you how we provide real-time digital data quality monitoring along with the only platform to validate visitor consent for 100% of your traffic in real-time.